AidanFarhi/cs360-portfolio/README.md

 - In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?

 In my opinion, the main screen, the weight grid, was the feature which I felt encompassed all of my skills and experience.
-It features several different UI components, many of which are interactive.
+It features several different UI components, many of which contained buttons and icons that trigger different actions depending on the operation being performed.
+These following actions had to interact with the database.
 Although I have no previous mobile application development experience, I felt I was able to tap into my web development knowledge and back-end skills to successfully complete the feature.
 Overall, I'm satisfied with the result, although I would like to enhance the styling some more.